lu-tar/blog/content/posts/wifi_channel.md

 The *thing that I'm seeing on the screen* during a RF analysis is the live representation of a spectral mask which is a set of rules that confine a transmission to a dedicated slice of the spectrum, preventing leakage of signal on the adjacent channels.

-Wikipedia helps us with this definition [^1]:
+Wikipedia helps us with this definition [^1]
 > The spectral mask is generally intended to reduce adjacent-channel interference by limiting excessive radiation at frequencies beyond the necessary bandwidth.
 Attenuation of these spurious emissions is usually done with a band-pass filter, tuned to allow through the correct center frequency of the carrier wave, as well as all necessary sidebands.

 Bits are carried over the air with radio signals using digital encoding schemes which are DSSS and OFDM.
 Both have different spectral masks:

-DSSS
+DSSS [^2]
 > The spectral mask used for the 802.11b standard.
 While the energy falls off very quickly from its peak, it is interesting to note the RF energy that is still being radiated at other channels.

 ![OFDM channel](/img/spectral_dsss.png)

-OFDM
+OFDM [^2]
 > For the 802.11a, 802.11g, 802.11n and 802.11ac standards that are using the OFDM encoding scheme, they have a spectral mask that looks entirely different.
 OFDM allows for a more dense spectral efficiency, thus it gets higher data throughput than used with the BPSK/QPSK techniques in 802.11b

 ![OFDM channel](/img/spectral_ofdm.png)

 Everything that does not adhere to these standards causes interference in the wifi spectrum in many cases.The fourth screenshot is the perfect example which is a volumetric sensor in my house that fortunately works away from traditional channels.

-==ADD FOOTNOTE==

 ### The Good, the Bad and the Ugly utilization of a channel
 Channel utilization is a layer one measurement of the percentage of time a 802.11 channel is used above a amplitude threshold, usually of -95 dBm, within a time-span (which is mostly 30 seconds in all the gifs in this article).

-Some tech articles write that the definitions of airtime and channel utilization are interchangeable **but** Joel Crane on 2018 Wi-Fi Trek conference ==ADD FOOTNOTE== splits those two definitions:
+Some tech articles write that the definitions of airtime and channel utilization are interchangeable **but** Joel Crane on 2018 Wi-Fi Trek conference splits those two definitions:
 - Channel utilization is a layer 1 measurement of the average percent of utilization across an 802.11 channel.
 It is measured with a spectrum analyzer.
 - Airtime is a layer 2 measurement of time reserved on the air by 802.11 stations.
 It is measured with a packet analysis of 802.11 frames.

 Splitting the definition is ok but at the end these two variables are often very correlated with each other as Joel said.

 The tricky thing about this percentage value is that the same amount of throughput can occupy the RF medium with different percentages because lower speed modulation packs fewer bits than higher speed modulation into a given time interval.
-So a 10 Mbps throughput requires different channel utilization depending on the capabilities of a wireless client.
+So a 10 Mbps throughput requires different channel utilization depending on the capabilities of a wireless client. [^3]
-==ADD FOOTNOTE==

 *"But I can use 40, 80 or even 160 MHz channels to speed things up, right?"* Increasing a channel's bandwidth may improve channel utilization, but be careful not to fall into the trap of co-channel interference, which may actually increase channel utilization.

-So, when is high utilization a sign of link congestion and when is it a sign of a channel being used efficiently?Ben Miller tries to give an explanation during the [WLPC of 2019](https://www.youtube.com/watch?v=A7oxqX8z_Ks) using this table: ==ADD FOOTNOTE==
+So, when is high utilization a sign of link congestion and when is it a sign of a channel being used efficiently?
+Ben Miller tries to give an explanation during the [WLPC of 2019](https://www.youtube.com/watch?v=A7oxqX8z_Ks) [^4] using this table:

 | The Good 🟢      | The Bad 🔴 |
 | ----------- | ----------- |